anhthi-ieig/aws-docs/2. Global Infrastructure/Availability Zone.md

 - If an `application is partitioned across Availability Zones`, companies are better `isolated and protected from issues` such as power outages, lightning strikes, tornadoes, earthquakes, and more

-- All traffic between Availability Zones is encrypted
+- `All traffic between Availability Zones is encrypted`

+- `A Availability Zone associate with a Subnet in VPC`